 Our course listings are always being updated to reflect the most accurate descriptions.
 Please email the course instructor if you have any questions.

 Click HERE for our Fall 2023 Course Offerings and HERE for Winter 2024.
-You can also jump to our yearlong D-level courses for 2023-24.
+You can also scroll to the bottom of this page for our yearlong D-level courses for 2023-24.

 Explore our different course requirements and discover specific routes through each program by clicking on the Programs & Courses menu.
 For specific advice regarding course selection and program requirements, please contact our Undergraduate Coordinator: eng-ugc.utsc@utoronto.ca.